Thursday, 14 May 2026

 8. Antigoni - 'Jalla' (Cyprus) 🇨🇾

 Whereas during the past couple of years you couldn't move for all the dancey girl bops in Eurovision, in this year's edition we only have a couple.
-Perhaps that wave has finally been ridden to exhaustion?
+Perhaps that wave has finally been ridden to exhaustion (for the time being, anyway)?

 'Jalla' is an unmistakably Mediterranean bop – there's dancing on the table, there's some traditional Cypriot string instruments, there's even a bit of 'opa' here and there.
 Featuring lyrics with all the profoundness of 'Let's dance the night away / I want to play with the rhythm / Moving left, right', you'd be wasting your time looking for anything of substance here.